jordanwheeler7/streaming-03-rabbitmq/README.md

 # streaming-03-rabbitmq

+- Jordan Wheeler
+- CSIS 44671: Streaming Data
+- 7 September 2023
+- Module 3: RabbitMQ

+## Introduction

+- This project is a simple demonstration of RabbitMQ, a message broker, that enables multiple processes to communicate reliably through an intermediary.
+- In this project we look at decoupling shared resources and adding tools to help ensure messages are processed in order and reliably

 > Get started with RabbitMQ, a message broker, that enables multiple processes to communicate reliably through an intermediary.

 This project requires some free code - beyond that available in the Python Standard Library.
 To avoid messing up our local default Python installation, and any other Python projects we may have, we  create a local virtual environment to install and use these libraries.